jrohrs12/Profile/README.md

 # Hi, I'm James ✌️

-I am an upcoming junior at UW-Madison majoring in Computer Science with a certificate in Data Science and I am excited to continue learning about the many fields within both.
+I am an junior at UW-Madison majoring in Computer Science with a certificate in Data Science and I am excited to continue learning about the many fields within both.